School staff shortages hit Belmont County one month from the first day of school

 Ripley says he and three other staff members have been using their licenses to help with driver shortages.

-Whether you’re interested in driving, subbing or full-timing, you can get started at Bridgeport Schools dot net will help you get started.
+Whether you’re interested in driving, subbing or full-timing, Bridgeportschools.net will help you get started.

 Your skills are needed not just by your fellow staff members, but the students whose education you’ll help to shape.